 Please encourage adults in your club to become officials.
-The minimum age at which the Judge Level 1 course can be started is 15, so it need not be solely the preserve of adults.
+Ten parents from Yeovil & District SC started their training in September 2017 to be swimming officials and are enjoying getting to know more about our sport.
+We wish them all the best for the rest of their training.
+Remember the minimum age at which the Judge Level 1 course can be started is 15, so it need not be solely the preserve of adults.
 Indeed, a number of our young volunteers take the J1 course.
-If you would like us to train new officials for you, please contact Graham.
+If you would like us to train new officials for your Club, please contact Graham.

 The Officials Exam Framework changed to allow for more practical and assessment based awards.
 A licensing system was introduced, and has been a requirement since 2012 for all officials at our County Swimming Championships.

 View Training Notes for those undertaking study towards the British Swimming Referee qualification.
 Five candidates from Somerset took their referee exam in 2017.
 Congratulations to Chris Metcalfe and Mike Riggall who achieved the very challenging 80+% pass mark required.
 Our unsuccessful candidates scored just below and two plan to retake the exam in May.
 Please note the future costs of referee training (eg entry fees, travel and resource costs) will be met by Swim England South West.
 Applications were open until midnight 31 October 2017 for Referees and Starters wishing to be considered to join the British Swimming Officials’ Development Programme in 2018.